The definitive Amcache.hve forensic reference: every key, every value, every timestamp

 Two FileId formats#

-When pivoting to threat-intel feeds, always check the prefix and strip it.
-Submitting the raw FileId to VirusTotal will return zero hits and waste a meaningful amount of triage time.
+When pivoting to threat intel, always check the prefix and strip it.
+Submitting the raw FileId to VirusTotal returns zero hits and wastes meaningful triage time.

-A file with a non-empty ProgramId that points at an existing InventoryApplication subkey is "associated" — Windows linked it to an installed product.
-A file with a blank or zero ProgramId is "unassociated" and could not be tied to any registered application.
+A file with a non-empty ProgramId matching an existing InventoryApplication sub-key is "associated".
+Windows linked it to an installed product.
+A file with blank or zero ProgramId is "unassociated".

 Attacker tooling is almost always unassociated.
 Filtering InventoryApplicationFile to unassociated entries with a LowerCaseLongPath under \Users\, \AppData\, \ProgramData\, \Temp\, or \PerfLogs\ is the cheapest, most productive triage filter on a typical commodity-malware case.

-One subkey per registered application (MSI installs, Add/Remove Programs entries, Store apps, etc.).
+One sub-key per registered application (MSI installs, Add/Remove Programs, Store apps).

 Value Meaning